gui2de/econ490-fall22/Week7.md

 - Language label for Stata labeling (language "stata")
 - Encryption

-For case management, you will first need to create a case database for your survey, which is like a sample frame or a listing of people expected to fill out the survey.
+For **case management**, you will first need to create a case database for your survey, which is like a sample frame or a listing of people expected to fill out the survey.
 It doesn't have to be long - a minimum of 10 cases is sufficient (you are welcome to make it longer though, if it makes sense for your survey).

 The case database must :
 - be a csv